-For a broader view, look at our best laptops in the world today.
-But whatever you do, read on to find our favourite 13-inchers of the past few months in no particular order.
+For a broader view, take a gander at the best laptops in the world today, and if it’s thin and light you’re after, you can also find the best Ultrabook from TechRadar.
+But, whatever you do, be sure to read on to find our favorite 13-inch picks of the past few months in no particular order.

 1. Dell XPS 13

 If it ain’t broke, make it handsome

 CPU: Dual-core Intel Core i3 – Core i7 | Graphics: Intel HD Graphics 620 | RAM: 4GB – 8GB | Screen: 13.3-inch FHD (1,920 x 1,080) – QHD (3,200 x 1,800) | Storage: 128GB – 256GB SSD

 Now graced with 7th-generation Intel Core i processors, Dell has struck (rose) gold with the XPS 13.
 The lush design, lengthy battery life and even the SD card slot are still intact, only now it’s souped up with improved internal specs and sleeker appearances reminiscent of the MacBook and HP Spectre lineups.
 What’s more, the full-size processor and 13.3-inch display are crammed into an 11-inch frame made possible by Dell’s own nearly bezel-less InfinityEdge display technology.